jaindinkar/PoC-1-RiceUniversity-Sols/README.md

 ## Homework 1
-For accessing the knowledge of Python.
+For assessing the knowledge of Python.
 Contains solutions to the theory as well as programming questions.
-Principles of Computing (Part 1 quiz answers)

 ## Mini Project 1
 2048 merge.